 The City of Ottawa is also in the midst of building a comprehensive light rail transit (LRT) network which would dramatically scale up the city’s public transportation capacity while reducing greenhouse gas emissions from buses and cars.
 Stage 1 of the plan, scheduled for completion in late 2018, is currently underway.
 Stage 2, which would extend LRT to the western, eastern and southern ends of the city by 2023, has been agreed to in principle by all three levels of government and is slated to move ahead.
 Stage 3, extending to Kanata, is the next big challenge on the table.

 The City has also committed to two plans which could make active transportation safer and more convenient.
-The Cycling Infrastructure Plan and the Pedestrian Infrastructure Plan could have a transformative impact on the city and leave a lasting legacy for current and future generations.
+The Cycling Infrastructure Plan and the Pedestrian Infrastructure Plan outline the many cycling and pedestrian improvements the City plans to make over the coming years.
+These changes could have a transformative impact on the city and leave a lasting legacy for current and future generations.
 However, their funding is currently spread out and delayed over 15 years.
 Additional funding could accelerate investments in infrastructure such as bike lanes, walkways, signage, pedestrian bridges and transit integration measures.
 The City has done the hard work of identifying priority projects; our role is to ramp up ambition, so that Ottawa can move into a leadership position on active transportation and move away from a dated planning model oriented primarily around the car.